David Henderson (British Army officer): Military career

 In 1911, at the age of 49, Henderson learned to fly, making him the world's oldest pilot at that time.
 He formed part of the technical sub-committee of the Air Committee which helped to decide the organisation of the Royal Flying Corps, which was formed on 13 April 1912.
+In July 1912 he took over the post of director of military training at the War Office, again in succession to Archibald Murray.
 In 1913 the control of military aviation was separated from the responsibilities of the Master-General of the Ordnance.
 A new Department of Military Aeronautics was established and Henderson was appointed the first director and, with the outbreak of the First World War, he took up command of the Royal Flying Corps in the Field.
+He was promoted to the temporary rank of brigadier general in August 1914.

-On 22 November 1914, Henderson was appointed General Officer Commanding the 1st Division and his chief of staff Frederick Sykes took up command in his stead.
+On 22 November 1914, Henderson, promoted to major general the month before, was appointed General Officer Commanding (GOC) of the 1st Division and his chief of staff Frederick Sykes took up command in his stead.
 However, Henderson did not spend long commanding the 1st Infantry Division.
-The decision to post Henderson and replace him with Sykes was not to Lord Kitchener's liking, and he ordered a reversal of the appointments.
+The decision to post Henderson and replace him with Sykes was not to Field Marshal Lord Kitchener's liking, and he ordered a reversal of the appointments.
 On 20 December 1914, Henderson resumed command of the Royal Flying Corps in the Field and Sykes was once again his chief of staff.

 In 1915 Henderson returned to London to resume his London-based duties as director-general of military aeronautics, which Sefton Brancker had been performing in his absence.
-This meant that when, in 1917, General Jan Smuts was writing his review of the British Air Services, Henderson was well placed to assist.
-While seconded to General Smuts, Henderson wrote much of what came to be called the Smuts Report.
+This meant that when, in 1917, General Jan Smuts was writing his review of the British Air Services, Henderson, who in March 1916 had been made a temporary lieutenant general, was well placed to assist.
+While seconded to Smuts, Henderson wrote much of what came to be called the Smuts Report.
 It has been argued that he had a better claim to the informal title "father of the Royal Air Force" than Sir Hugh Trenchard.
 Trenchard himself believed that Henderson deserved the accolade.
 He sat on the government's "Advisory Committee for Aeronautics", located at the National Physical Laboratory, under the chairmanship of Richard Glazebrook and presidency of John Strutt, Lord Rayleigh.

-In January 1918, Henderson was made a member of the Air Council, serving as its vice-president.
+In January 1918, Henderson, who the year before had been made a substantive lieutenant general, was made a member of the Air Council, serving as its vice-president.
 However, having not been appointed as the RAF's Chief of the Air Staff, Henderson resigned from the Air Council in April, citing his desire to escape the atmosphere of intrigue at the Air Ministry.